 On Benfen

-"No" generates no returns, appears in no performance report, makes you look like you're not doing anything.
-But look back at any investing career that spans long enough, and what truly determined the outcome was rarely the trades that went right.
-It was the moments when you spent a long time studying something, and then walked away.
+Saying "no" generates no returns, appears in no performance report, and makes you look like you're not doing anything.
+But look back at any investing career that spans long enough, and what truly determined the outcome wasn't just the companies you got right.
+It was the moments when you spent a long time studying something, still felt you didn't understand it well enough, and walked away — the big mistakes you never made.

-That ability — to restrain yourself in the face of temptation, to hold still under pressure, to honestly admit when you don't understand something — Chinese has a word that captures it precisely.
+That ability — to restrain yourself in the face of temptation, to hold still under pressure, to honestly admit when you don't understand something — there is a Chinese word that captures it precisely, and I think it is

 本分.
 Benfen.